KevinMarquette/kevinmarquette.github.io/_draft/modules.md

     GetInfo -ComputerName localhost

-You scripts are still long because all these functions are still in your script.
+You scripts are still long because all these functions are still taking up space in your script.
 This is the common scenario that we are going to build on.
 I have one function here but having several of them is common.

 ## Dot sourcing